yashika51/hackerRankpython/README.md

 # hackerRankpython
-Solutions for hackerRank python questions
+Solutions for hackerRank python questions.
 Any changes or contributions are appreciated.
 For any query mail me at yashikasharma2021@gmail.com